-Professors Lacy (Head) and Moberly Associate Professors Deravi, Gregorowicz, and Hegji Assistant Professors Chiles, J. Clark, and Sollars
+Professors Lacy (Head), Gregorowicz, and Moberly Associate Professors J. Clark, Deravi, and Hegji Assistant Professors Chiles and Sollars (Assistant Dean)

-600 Economic Analysis (5)
+600. Economic Analysis (5).
 Pr., graduate standing.

-An overview of macro and micro economics and the relationship of economic concepts of business problems; course may not be used as an elective
+An overview of macro and micro economics and the relationship of economic concepts of business problems; course may not be used as an elective.

-610 Macroeconomic Analysis (5)
+610. Macroeconomic Analysis (5).
 Pr., EC 201 or EC 600, graduate standing.

 The presentation, analysis, and application of theories of national income, wages, interest, investment, and consumption.
-Includes fiscal and monetary policies of federal government
+Includes fiscal and monetary policies of federal government.

-611 Microeconomic Analysis (5)
+611. Macroeconomic Analysis (5).
 Pr., EC 202 or EC 600, graduate standing.

 Theory of consumer and firm behavior as they affect supply and demand in the marketplace.
-Includes product and factor pricing within specific market structures
+Includes product and factor pricing within specific market structures.

-617 Managerial Economics (5)
+617. Managerial Economics (5).
 Pr., EC 202 or EC 600, graduate standing.

 Decision theory and criteria for decision-making concerning output, pricing, capital budgeting, scale of operation, investment, and inventory control.
-Attention is also given to concepts of profits, production and cost functions, competition, and equilibrium for the firm and the industry
+Attention is also given to concepts of profits, production and cost functions, competition, and equilibrium for the firm and the industry.

-631 Economics of International Trade (5)
+631. Economics of International Trade (5).
 Pr., EC 600, graduate standing.

 The impact of the world's economy upon U.S. business firms in the United States and abroad.
-Factors affecting international flow of trade and balance of payments; trade controls and their influence on agricultural and domestic economy; significant current developments in world trade and finance
+Factors affecting international flow of trade and balance of payments; trade controls and their influence on agricultural and domestic economy; significant current developments in world trade and finance.

-650 Economics Seminar (1-5)
+- 650. Economics Seminar (l-5).
+Pr., graduate standing.